Justina Valentine

-Justina Valentine is an American television host, rapper and singer from Passaic County, New Jersey, best known for her singles "Candy Land" featuring rapper Fetty Wap, "All The Way" and "Unbelievable".
+Justina Valentine (born February 14, 1987) is an American television host, rapper and singer from Passaic County, New Jersey, best known for her singles "Candy Land" featuring rapper Fetty Wap, "All The Way" and "Unbelievable".
 She is also known as a cast member on the improv comedy show Wild 'n Out (2016–present).

 Early life

-Valentine was born in Passaic County, New Jersey.
+Justina Valentine was born on February 14, 1987, in Passaic County, New Jersey.
 She is of Italian descent.
 She grew up in a family of musicians and worked in theatre and studied dancing as a child.
 Valentine always had a love for hip hop and R&B. In 2006, she started recording her own music.